icabt/icabt/README.md

 <img src="https://github.com/icabt/icabt/blob/main/giphy.gif" width="100%" height="500"/>

 ### Hi there 👋
-I'm Ismael, I'm a 21 years old from Spain.
+Hello, I'm Ismael, a passionate 21-year-old Front-end Developer from Spain, specializing in Android Development using Kotlin.
-Junior Front-end Developer, with Android Development (Kotlin) and UI/UX Design knowledge creating my own project to promote rural areas.
+With a keen interest in UI/UX Design, I'm currently channeling my skills into an exciting project aimed at promoting rural areas.
+My goal is to blend innovative design with functional programming to create impactful digital solutions.

 ### 🌐 Profiles: